 Now introduce the idea of marriage.

 If you are a permanent resident or US citizen, then this is a good way to sponsor your other half into getting a green card.

 Although, hopefully, you will be marrying for many other reasons than just this.

 The main religion found in the US is Christianity, by a long shot.

-More than 75% of Americans class as Christian, with roughly 20% being catholic and the last 5% is a mixture of other religions.
+More than 75% of Americans are classed as Christian, with roughly 20% being catholic and the last 5% is a mixture of other religions.

 Moving to USA from the UK, you may notice that people are a lot more religious, as the British tend to be somewhat reserved when it comes to this area of life; however, this is all dependant on where you move to in the US.

 You’re from Britain, so you know what patriotism is.

 Well, Americans are exceedingly patriotic and will relish the opportunity to talk about how great America is.

 Brits won’t hang flags or state their political opinions to anyone and everyone, but here in the USA this is very standard.
 Don’t be offended, instead, embrace this newfound patriotism.